 You’re perusing the chandlery looking for a gallon of boat bottom paint (a.k.a antifouling paint).
 You just want to get in, get out, and get on with painting your boat.

-But you reach the paint aisle and you’re awash in choices and confounding terms: “hard modified epoxy, premium ablative, water-based, photoactive, thin film …” The shop assistant suggests a paint, but your marina neighbor swears by another brand.
+But you reach the paint aisle and are awash in choices and confounding terms: hard modified epoxy, premium ablative, water-based, photoactive, thin film … The shop assistant suggests one paint, but your marina neighbor swears by another brand.

 Note: This post contains affiliate links.
 If you purchase a product through a link on this site we will earn a small commission.
 All opinions are our own.
 Thanks for your support!

-Antifouling paint is a specialized paint that is applied below-the-waterline to inhibit the growth of weeds, slime, and animals (e.g. barnacles and tube worms).
+Antifouling paint is a specialized paint that is applied below the waterline to inhibit the growth of weeds, slime, and animals (e.g., barnacles and tube worms).

 - Biocide (deters living organisms)